287+ Skoolie-Friendly Campgrounds | Best Directory in North America

 What is included in the skoolie-friendly campground directory?

-The directory of skoolie-friendly campgrounds in North America reflects input from our community on which campgrounds they’ve camped at and recommend as being accepting of school bus conversions, and input from privately owned and operated campgrounds and RVparks owners.
+The directory of skoolie-friendly campgrounds in North America reflects input from our community on which campgrounds they’ve camped at and recommend as being accepting of school bus conversions, and input from privately owned and operated campgrounds and RV park owners.
+Campgrounds can be found in all 50 American states and 10 Canadian provinces.
+Sounds pretty nice, eh?

-The campgrounds primarily include privately owned campgrounds, RV parks, RV resorts, tiny home communities, private land, and even some highly-rated public parks in the United States of America and Canada.
-These campgrounds require payment and are not free campgrounds.
-Check out this blog for resources on finding free skoolie-friendly campsites.
+The campgrounds include privately owned campgrounds, RV parks, RV resorts, tiny home communities, private land, and even some highly-rated public parks in the United States of America and Canada.
+These campgrounds require payment and are not free campgrounds; however, I include a guide at the back of the e-book that offers tips on how to free and wild camp.

 The directory provides the: